 If $k$ is a finite field, or more generally a field of positive characteristic and algebraic over its prime field, then $\M^\star$ is equivalent to the category of semiabelian varieties.
 Indeed there are no injective maps from $\Z$ into a semiabelian variety.
-In this hypothesis, the category $\M^\star$ will be of no use for describing $D^b(\tM)$. \end{remark}
+Under this hypothesis, the category $\M^\star$ will be of no use for describing $D^b(\tM)$. \end{remark}

-\begin{lemma} The category of Deligne $1$--motive $\M$ is a generating subcategory of $\tM$ closed under kernels and closed under extensions.
-Suppose that $k$ has characteristic $0$ or it is transcendental over its prime field.
-Then also $\M^\star$ is a generating subcategory of $\tM$ closed under kernels and closed under extensions. \end{lemma} \proof By the description of kernels in Proposition~\ref{lem.limcolim} and Lemma~\ref{lem.leftexact}, both $\M^\star$ and $\M$ are closed under kernels.
+\begin{lemma} The category of Deligne $1$--motives $\M$ is a generating subcategory of $\tM$ closed under kernels and closed under extensions.
+Suppose that $k$ has characteristic $0$ or is transcendental over its prime field.
+Then $\M^\star$ too is a generating subcategory of $\tM$ closed under both kernels and extensions. \end{lemma} \proof By the description of kernels in Proposition~\ref{lem.limcolim} and Lemma~\ref{lem.leftexact}, both $\M^\star$ and $\M$ are closed under kernels.